Workout Not Working?

 Better Technique on Cardio Machines

 Don't set the incline or resistance so high that it causes you to hang on to the machine too tightly.
 Use a natural gait with a light grip.
 For a more challenging workout, hold on lightly with one hand and move the other arm, switching arms periodically.
+Walking on a treadmill without holding on also helps strengthen your core.
 And save the reading for after your workout so you can focus on good form.

 People who do strengthening and toning exercises in an effort to trim fat from a certain area -- thighs, hips, stomach, or arms -- have the wrong idea.
 Although these exercises can help firm muscles, if the targeted area still carries an extra layer of fat, it won't look much different.
 You can't isolate fat loss to one part of the body.